Your Keto Basket

 The ketogenic diet also has its health benefits in the reduction of inflammation.
 Plenty of studies have found a correlation between decreased inflammation and the ketogenic diet.

-Research suggests that ketone metabolism and its most abundant ketone bodybeta-hydroxybutyrate helps to reduce reactive oxygen species hence diminish pain, swelling and inflammation [*].
-Another study showed that keto lowered the levels of proinflammatory cytokines, which is a large group of signaling molecules responsible for the regulation of inflammation [*].
+Research suggests that ketone metabolism and its most abundant ketone body, beta-hydroxybutyrate helps to reduce reactive oxygen species hence diminish pain, swelling and inflammation [10].
+Another study showed that keto lowered the levels of proinflammatory cytokines, which is a large group of signaling molecules responsible for the regulation of inflammation [11].

 5. Improved Cholesterol Levels